alexaung/reactjs-autocomplete/README.md

 The user is able to specify the name of the city, or the station she wants to start her journey on, along with the day and time in the Search Form at home page and the search results of journeys with all available modes of transportation will shown at the journey page.

-## Control Component
+## Reusable Components

+# AutoComplete Componet

+- Autocomplete provides a superior user experience to your app’s visitors.
+It also helps to avoid redundant spelling errors while searching.

+- Autocomplete is essencially a text input that offers suggestions that user can pick from and to of Station /stop /address.

-Created an AutoComplete reusable component to suggest Station/ stop / address.
-Used RxJS debounce operator to 300 milliseconds delay calls to the search method.
+- Used RxJS debounce operator to 300 milliseconds delay calls to the search method.
 And to ensure a minimum input 3 letter length with rxjs filter.
 This can be easily changed in the AutoCompete component.

 ## API routes